What is Human Trafficking?

 Types of Human Trafficking

-Labor trafficking encompasses forced labor within any industry (most commonly seen in agriculture, construction, production, restaurants, hospitality, etc.) Most labor trafficking cases are unpaid or barely paid, but any labor that is forced, required under threat of violence, or coerced in any other means constitutes labor trafficking.
+Labor trafficking describes forced labor within any industry (most commonly seen in agriculture, construction, production, restaurants, hospitality, etc.) Most labor trafficking cases are unpaid or barely paid, but any labor that is acquired under threat of violence or coerced by any other means constitutes labor trafficking.
 Manifestations of labor trafficking include debt bondage (also called bonded labor), domestic servitude, and prison labor.

-While most human trafficking awareness focuses on sex trafficking, more than 70% of human trafficking worldwide is labor trafficking.
+While most human trafficking awareness focuses on sex trafficking, most trafficking worldwide is thought to be labor trafficking.

 Debt bondage, or bonded labor, is a form of trafficking in which the victim is coerced to work under the guise of a debt that must be worked off.
 The "debt" may be a cost the victim was aware of before exploitation began or a creation of the trafficker only shared after supposed legal, paid work begins.
 Whether the person voluntarily agrees to the debt or not, forced labor and debt bondage is illegal.
 All work must be voluntary and paid at the country's minimum standards to be legal.